isomerpages/moe-ast/_office-of-subject-chapters/Science/Physics Chapter.md

 <div>

 <p>
-The Physics Chapter strives to raise the professional standard in the subject discipline of physics, build a culture of professionalism and pride in the teaching fraternity and serve as a focal point for teacher collaboration and networking.<br><br>
+The Physics Chapter strives to raise the professional standard in the subject discipline of physics, build a culture of professionalism and pride in the teaching fraternity and serve as a focal point for teacher collaboration and networking.<br>

-<b>Comprising both the Secondary and Junior College levels, the goals of the Physics Chapter are two-fold:</b><br><br>
+<b>Comprising both the Secondary and Junior College levels, the goals of the Physics Chapter are two-fold:</b><br>

 1. To equip Secondary and Junior College Physics teachers with impactful and innovative pedagogies that are underpinned by sound learning theories, experimentation and research.<br>
-2. To inspire the wonder of Physics and inculcate the joy of learning Physics so that students who have the passion and ability in the subject will continue with Physics or a Physics-related STEM course in higher education institutes.<br><br>
+2. To inspire the wonder of Physics and inculcate the joy of learning Physics so that students who have the passion and ability in the subject will continue with Physics or a Physics-related STEM course in higher education institutes.<br>

-<b>We organise various professional learning activities for you:</b><br><br>
+<b>We organise various professional learning activities for you:</b><br>

 •   Courses and Learning Programmes<br>
 •   Learning Day/ Learning Journeys<br>